Semglee, A Low-Cost Basal Insulin, Comes to the US

 Happily for people who don’t qualify for patient assistance programs, Semglee represents a far more affordable option for people with type 1 and type 2 diabetes who take basal insulin.
 While biosimilars are usually not as inexpensive as “generic” versions of drugs, because biosimilars are more expensive to manufacture, they do provide cheaper alternatives to brand name drugs, in this case, Lantus (and Levemir, Tresiba, and Toujeo).
 Further, because Semglee is thought to be essentially equivalent to Lantus, it should provide an important and practical option for basal insulin users who are concerned about insulin costs and do not have a route to pay less – this is far more people than often considered.

 It’s also key to note that Semglee is not technically considered a “biosimilar” drug – it is currently under FDA review to gain approval of this designation.
 The biosimilar designation would mean that Semglee officially has bioactivity and clinical efficacy that are not different from Lantus, but are not necessarily exactly the same.
 If it earns an “interchangeability” designation, pharmacists would be able to substitute Semglee for Lantus without consulting the prescribing healthcare professional.
 Semglee might also be substituted for Tresiba or Toujeo, two “next generation” more stable basal insulins.
+While this would enable lower spending on insulin, especially for those with high-deductible health plans, there are many people with insurance who would prefer Tresiba or Toujeo to Semglee in terms of glucose stability (particularly insulin-sensitive individuals, most of whom have type 1 diabetes).

 Two biosimilar insulins are currently approved in the US: Basaglar, a basal insulin glargine approved in 2016, and Admelog, a rapid-acting insulin lispro approved in 2018.
 If Semglee gains an FDA biosimilar designation, it will become the third biosimilar insulin available in the US.